 - ALL windows to be replaced.
 Current softwood window frames can be punctured at any position by a human finger!

 - Downstairs cloakroom.
 Currently a risk to health.
 No ceiling, no heating, rotten window.

 - Chimney and roof.
-Currently needs new lead flashing around chimney and repointing following removal of vegetation.
+Currently needs new lead flashing around chimney and the bricks need repointing following removal of vegetation.